clelandlab/quick/docs/API References/helper.md

 s = quick.Sweep(config, sweepConfig, random=False, progressBar=True)
 ```

 The *class* to construct an iterable.
 In each iteration, new dictionary will be generated according to the template dictionary `config` and sweeping list set in `sweepConfig`.
+If there is no sweeping item, the original `config` will be yielded once.

 **Parameters**: